What Is a Pacemaker? (Uses, What It's For & Recovery)

 In addition, other necessary after-care considerations while recovering include:

-- Keep a pacemaker information card in your wallet, which outlines all your pacemaker settings.
-You should also keep a list of your emergency contacts with this card.
+• Keep a pacemaker information card in your wallet, which outlines all your pacemaker settings as well as any emergency contacts

-- Avoid using your cellphone on the same side the pacemaker was inserted.
-You should also avoid placing your cellphone in your shirt pocket or pant pockets.
+• Avoid using your cellphone on the same side the pacemaker was inserted

 In addition, the use of some equipment is contraindicated for patients with pacemakers, like an electric scalper and a defibrillator.
 You should inform your family, friends and health care professionals about your pacemaker so that your pacemaker is turned off before any kind of procedure that may cause interference.